TeachBooks/Manual/book/installation-and-setup/tools.md

-# Choose URLs and tools
+# Which git provider to choose

 ```{admonition} User types
 :class: tip